Amit0617/AlgorithmicDesigns/Readme.md

 A technique to solve a bigger problem by considering a subproblem within it and solving it in such a way that can solve the bigger problem by iterating a locally optimised solution again and again.
 Didn't understood?
 Move ahead.

 ##### Greedy Choice
-A choice which will optimised locally and can be applied globally to solve the problem.
+A choice which will solve the smaller problem locally and can be applied globally to solve the problem.

 ##### Safe Choice
 If the greedy choice is optimal solution and consitent with first choice it is called safe choice.